madScientist10/aris_assignment_EAI/README.md

 - ORPO was chosen for fine-tuning due to memory constraints when attempting to use DPO since it requires a reference model.
 - The fine-tuning was performed using the orpo-dpo-mix-40k dataset, which is a mix of various DPO preference datasets, including related to mathematics.
-- Fine-tuning (QLoRA / LoRA) was performed on a very small subset of this dataset, and only for 1 epoch, again due to resource limitations.
+- Fine-tuning was performed on a very small subset of this dataset, and only for 1 epoch, again due to resource limitations.

 ### Model Debate Evaluation